rootkovska/rootkovska.github.io/README.md

-Welcome to my n-test for a decentralization-friendly, liberated, and integrity-protected blog and website!
+Welcome to my n-test for a decentralization-friendly, liberated, and integrity-protected publishing tool!
 Waiting for a decentralized Internet to come back, it is worth to give a try to a git-based gpg-signed content repo.